 Each year thousands of Americans turn to medications to resolve digestive health issues that seriously detract from their quality of life.
 But some of those medications can lead to a whole different set of problems.

 Nexium, also known as Esomeprazole, is often prescribed to treat heartburn or gastroesophageal reflux disease by reducing the level of acid in a person’s stomach.

-Recent studies have also suggested that the drug may cause an increased risk to chronic kidney disease, nephritis and renal failure in those over 50 who take the drug for longer than a year.
+Recent studies have also suggested that the drug may cause an increased risk of chronic kidney disease, nephritis, and renal failure in those over 50 who take the drug for longer than a year.
 Other studies have shown that the class of drugs Nexium belongs to, proton pump inhibitors or more commonly called PPIs, might even increase the risks of certain kinds of strokes.

 On Feb.
 26, 2009, FDA warned against the long-term use of drugs that contain Reglan (metociopramide).
 It is approved for the short-term, no longer than three months, treatment of gastrointestinal disorders, such as gastroesophageal reflux disease (GERD) in people who haven’t responded to other treatments, and to treat diabetic gastroparesis, slowed emptying of the stomach’s contents into the intestines.

 The FDA is requiring that the drug label carry a boxed warning about the risks of using Reglan, also called metociopramide, for a long time or at a high dose.
 Manufacturers must ensure that patients are given a medication guide that discusses the risks of the drug each time they receive this medication from a pharmacy.

 If you suffered serious side effects after using Reglan, Brooks can help with a free evaluation to explore your rights.